 Please be aware that for all of the new YoYoCompiler platforms you will require an additional bit of setting up GameMaker: Studio and a couple of external downloads.
 In this guide I will talk you through setting this up.

 Note also that currently YYC compilation is only available on the platforms listed here.
 You will need to own these modules (iOS/Android) in order to use the YoYo Compiler on them.

 Windows 7 or 8 user?
-Visual Studio 2012 Express for Windows Desktop is what you need.
+Please follow this guide and download Visual Studio 2012 Express for Windows Desktop.

 Vista/XP user?
-Visual C++ 2010 Express is your download.
+Follow this guide and download Visual C++ 2010 Express.
 Please be aware that on XP (and possibly Vista also) the VS2010 install might well cause problems with .NET 3.5 which makes various programs show errors they didn't before.
 If after installing VS2010 you find GameMaker suddenly won't open up because the updater is crashing and you're shown a Just In Time debugger window instead, please go to your Add/Remove Programs and repair your .NET 3.5 Framework.
 This should fix your Windows setup.
 It has been reported that VS2012 now supports XP due to new updates.
 Therefore, using VS2012 may now work, although it is recommended that VS 2010 is still used, for stability reasons.